rodriguesarrais/rodriguesarrais/README.md

 ## About me

 I am a Software Engineering student with a passion for technology and a constant drive to learn.
-I bring considerable experience as a TypeScript full-stack developer, building frontend applications with React and React Native, and Backend services in Spring and FastAPI.
+I bring considerable experience as a TypeScript full-stack developer, building frontend applications with React and React Native.
 Currently, I am expanding my skill set by building production-grade software on an undisclosed project.
-I am fond of exploring low-level programming topics, such as systems development, often implementing solutions from scratch to deepen my understanding and refine my architectural skills.
+I am fond of exploring low-level programming topics, such as graphics programming.
 I quite enjoy coding and solving complex problems.

 ## TL;DR
 I'm:
 -  Always exploring new tech and developing new software.
--  Working as a TypeScript Fullstack Developer at A2p.

 ## My preffered tools and skillsets, by preference